DavidAntliff/poolmon/README.md

 ## Running

-To start the stack (`--force-recreate` used to ensure fresh containers):

     $ cd services

+To start the stack (`--force-recreate` can be used to ensure fresh containers):

-    $ docker-compose -p poolmon up --force-recreate
+    $ docker-compose -p poolmon up -d

-Hit CTRL-C to terminate the stack.
-You can then bring it back up with the `up` command immediately, or shut\
-it down entirely (to create new containers on next up) with:
+Shut the stack down entirely (to create new containers on next up) with:

     $ docker-compose -p poolmon down